csinva/csinva.github.io/_notes/stat/info_theory.md

   3. *objective* - minimize the average word length $\sum p_i n_i$ where $n_i$ is average word length of $x_i$
 - code is *uniquely decipherable* if every finite sequence of code characters corresponds to at most one message
   - *instantaneous code* - no code word is a prefix of another code word

+# in practice

+- with small number of points, estimated mutual information is too high